nixworks/public/news/2006/10/22/index.md

 ##### Hurricane Paul
 ### [ Tropical Storm Paul is upgraded to a Category 1 hurricane and is threatening Baja California. ](/news/2006/10/22/tropical-storm-paul-is-upgraded-to-a-category-1-hurricane-and-is-threatening-baja-california.md)
-_Context: Hurricane Paul, Saffir-Simpson Hurricane Scale, Baja California, hurricane_
+_Context: hurricane, Saffir-Simpson Hurricane Scale, Hurricane Paul, Baja California_

 ##### Mohammed Shahadeh
 ### [ Mohammed Shahadeh, leader of the al-Aqsa Martyrs Brigades terrorist organization in the Gaza Strip Bureij refugee camp, is shot to death outside his home.
 Fatah officials accuse members of Hamas of being behind the assassination. ](/news/2006/10/22/mohammed-shahadeh-leader-of-the-al-aqsa-martyrs-brigades-terrorist-organization-in-the-gaza-strip-bureij-refugee-camp-is-shot-to-death-ou.md)
-_Context: Fatah, Bureij, al-Aqsa Martyrs Brigades, Gaza Strip, Mohammed Shahadeh, refugee camp, Hamas_
+_Context: refugee camp, Mohammed Shahadeh, Hamas, Gaza Strip, Bureij, Fatah, al-Aqsa Martyrs Brigades_

 ##### Alberto Fernandez
 ### [ Alberto Fernandez, Director of Office of Press and Public Diplomacy in the Bureau of Near Eastern Affairs at the United States Department of State, apologises for saying the United States Government has shown "arrogance and stupidity" in Iraq. ](/news/2006/10/22/alberto-fernandez-director-of-office-of-press-and-public-diplomacy-in-the-bureau-of-near-eastern-affairs-at-the-united-states-department-o.md)